SUSE-Enceladus/instance-billing-flavor-check/README.md

 	Not valid instance metadata verified successfully

-**12 - Unknown**
+**12 - BYOS**

-	A problem during the verification of the instance metadata, it prints BYOS
+        We could not reliably determine the flavor of the instance.
+The instance is labeled as BYOS, the uncertainty of the determination is indicated by the different exit code.